 Creating a culture of brand awareness with your target audience is essential to increasing the number of conversions your business enjoys.
 With much regard, there’s never existed a better way to grab people’s attention and to keep it as video content.
 Video marketers achieve a 54% increase in brand awareness.
 It’s a big reason for you to jump on to the bandwagon.

-Determine what purpose the video is supposed to serve
+Determine the purpose of your the video

 This first part of any video awareness campaign should be used to define the purpose a video itself is supposed to help.
 Start from laying out the values of your brand and build on that to create ideas.
 Then narrow down until you have a well-defined purpose.